Gangs of New York: Development

-Scorsese took the film to Warner Bros., being contractually obligated to make a film for the studio; the film was however declined by Warner Bros. as well, and afterward declined similarly by 20th Century Fox, Paramount Pictures and Metro-Goldwyn-Mayer (MGM).
-Eventually, in 1999, Scorsese was able to find a partnership with Harvey Weinstein, noted producer and co-chairman of Miramax Films.
+Scorsese took the film to Warner Bros., being contractually obligated to make a film for the studio.
+The film was declined by Warner Bros. as well, and afterward declined similarly by 20th Century Fox, Paramount Pictures and Metro-Goldwyn-Mayer (MGM).
+In 1999, Scorsese was able to find a partnership with Harvey Weinstein, noted producer and co-chairman of Miramax Films.
 As the film had a large budget of nearly $100 million, Weinstein then sold international distribution rights to the project to Graham King's Initial Entertainment Group for about $65 million to secure the required funds.
-Shortly after, Touchstone Pictures joined Miramax in funding the film, in exchange for a portion of the proceeds from domestic distribution.
-Jay Cocks was retained by Scorsese for the film script adaptation which was reported in The New Yorker in March 2000 as having gone through nine revised drafts of development with Scorsese.
+Shortly after, Touchstone Pictures joined Miramax Films in funding the film, in exchange for a portion of the proceeds from domestic distribution.

+In 1999, Cocks was retained by Scorsese for the screenplay adaptation, which underwent nine revised drafts.
+Weinstein was not pleased with the shooting script and wanted other screenwriters brought in for more rewrites.
+To placate Weinstein, Scorsese called Cocks into a room and fired him.
+Telling The Globe and Mail, Cocks recalled the situation: "You ever been fired?
+It's terrible.
+Terrible.
+Even if it's a job you don't like, it pisses you off, right?
+Well you can extrapolate from that, exponentially."
+Due to this, the final shooting script was not fully completed when filming began.
+Hossein Amini was hired and wrote the last two drafts, but he was uncredited for his work.

 Set design

 In order to create the sets that Scorsese envisioned, the production was filmed at the large Cinecittà Studio in Rome, Italy.
 Production designer Dante Ferretti recreated over a mile of mid-nineteenth century New York buildings, consisting of a five-block area of Lower Manhattan, including the Five Points slum, a section of the East River waterfront including two full-sized sailing ships, a thirty-building stretch of lower Broadway, a patrician mansion, and replicas of Tammany Hall, a church, a saloon, a Chinese theater, and a gambling casino.
-For the Five Points, Ferretti recreated George Catlin's painting of the area.
+For the Five Points, Ferretti recreated George Catlin's 1827 painting of the area.